tendermint/liquidity/x/liquidity/spec/03_state_transitions.md

 - Swap fees are proportional to the coins received from matched swap orders
     - `SwapFee` = `ReceivedMatchedCoin` * `SwapFeeRate`
 - Swap fees are sent to the liquidity pool

+**3) Cancel unexecuted swap orders with expired CancelHeight**

+After execution of `LiquidityPoolBatch`, all remaining swap orders with `CancelHeight` equal or higher than current height are cancelled.

+**4) Refund escrowed coins**

+Refund escrowed coins for cancelled swap order and failed create pool, deposit, withdraw messages.